 - 1 teaspoon salt

-- Next morning, stir well and bake as many as needed in greased or lined muffin pan for fifteen minutes or until toothpick inserted comes out clean in a 400° oven.
+- The next morning, stir well and bake as many as needed in a muffin tin.
+Make sure each needed muffin cup is greased with cooking spray or lined with muffin paper.
+Bake in a 400-degree oven for 15 minutes or until a toothpick inserted comes out clean.

-- Store remaining batter tightly covered in refrigerator for up to one month.
+- Store the remaining batter tightly covered in the refrigerator for up to one month.

-This post was originally published in 2008.
-I updated the photos in 2020.
+This post was originally published in 2008 but I updated the photos in 2020.